Press 2026-01-24T10:32:49+00:00

 Last week I popped up to London for a meeting and decided to tick a few things off a list of things I’ve been planning to do for a while.

-One of the things I was most excited about was visiting Third Space to meet Luke Worthington, who I’m loathe to even refer to as a personal trainer because he’s so very more than that.
+One of the things I was most excited about was visiting Luke Worthington, who I’m loathe to even refer to as a personal trainer because he’s so very more than that.
 I first came across Luke through my friend Sophie Everard’s Instagram where she mentioned Luke was helping with her some imbalances caused by snowboarding and surfing, and after following a little Instagram trail and reading Luke’s piece on Sophie’s blog ‘Mad To Live,’ I became convinced I needed to see him.